I was really interested to hear what a cardiologist had to say about the connection between gluten and heart disease.

 But we know that.

-There is a correlation between gluten sensitivity which occurs in the gut and Celiac and metabolic syndrome.
+There is a correlation between gluten sensitivity which occurs in the gut and celiac disease and metabolic syndrome.
 There is also a connection to vascular problems, endothelial dysfunction, coronary heart disease, congestive heart failure and arrhythmias of the heart.
 According to Dr. Houston,

 If you don’t know how to clean up the digestive tract, you can never be a good cardiovascular physician and get the patients fixed.